automotive-grade-linux/docs-agl/docs/getting-started/source-code.md

 * if your system is Windows© or iOS© you should use a virtualization solution  (Virtualbox, VMWare ...) to run a Linux VM on your system.

-For AGL 2.1, Yocto Project 2.1, known as krogoth, has been selected for the BSP and build system.
+For AGL 6.0, Yocto Project 2.4, known as rocko, has been selected for the BSP and build system.

 Reference data for configuring your system can be found in the Yocto documentation [Here][yocto ref Manual]